Grievance Procedure

 Complaints to External Agencies

-If students are unable to resolve their concerns through the internal grievance process, they may also pursue the grievance through the external regulators listed below.
+If students are unable to resolve their concerns through the internal grievance procedure, they may also pursue the grievance through the external regulators listed below.
 Although students are encouraged to begin the process with the Ombudsman, there is nothing which prevents the student from submitting a complaint to these agencies before submitting the concern through the University’s grievance procedure.
 Be advised, however, that certain agencies may require this as part of their process.

 State Regulatory Agencies